vestalux/sljekyll/blog/_posts/2015-07-27-take-5-action-for-happiness-filming.md

 date: 2015-07-27 10:07:41+00:00
 author: david-grimmer
 category: blog
-excerpt: Ipswich County Library staff and volunteers have made videos for the Take 5 project, answering the question: “How does the library make you happy?”
+excerpt: 'Ipswich County Library staff and volunteers have made videos for the Take 5 project, answering the question: “How does the library make you happy?”'
 ---
 When Suffolk Libraries was awarded funding for [Action for Happiness](http://www.actionforhappiness.org/) workshops, I never thought I would be involved in putting together a film on how Ipswich County Library makes people happy.